Camille Utterback: Biography

 Utterback received her undergraduate degree from Williams College and her master's degree from the Interactive Telecommunications Program at New York University's Tisch School of the Arts.
-She is currently an Assistant Professor of the Art and Art History Department at Stanford University and lives in San Francisco, California.
+She is currently an Associate Professor in the Art and Art History Department at Stanford University and lives in San Francisco, California.

 Artwork

 Examples of her work include Text Rain (1999), created in collaboration with Romy Achituv, in which participants use their bodies to lift and play with falling letters projected on a wall, and Shifting Times (2007), a public installation in San Jose, California that creates interactive projects based on the movements of pedestrians.
 Helen Lessick describes the latter as a "blending screens of twentieth and twenty-first century San José" in which the "images split and weave, shift between color and black and white, invoking loss and possibility, site and memory."

 Utterback's other works include media sculptures and public artworks such as Aurora Organ.

 Utterback says that she is interested in getting people to “think about the difference between something conceptual and something physical” and to “make a hypothesis, and then test it with their bodies.”

 Her work has been exhibited at galleries, festivals, and museums internationally including New Museum of Contemporary Art (New York), the Museum of the Moving Image (New York), Smithsonian American Art Museum (Washington, D.C.)
 GAFFTA (San Francisco), the Frist Art Museum (Nashville, TN), the Ars Electronica Center (Linz, Austria) and the NTT InterCommunication Center (Tokyo, Japan).

+Her generative animations, Fluid Studies (2013) creates video paintings on two screens.

 Utterback created an installation called Precarious for the National Portrait Gallery exhibition Black Out: Silhouettes Then and Now, which opened in May, 2018.

+Reviews

+Text Rain was reviewed in #WomenTechLit as a landmark innovation.